Klaim/talk-build2-intro/talk-build2-cppfrug2020.md

 ### Demo 8 : Project

-We want this to be a real installable project.
+We want this to be a real testable project.

 0. New files for projects:
     - switch to `build2file` mode